singaround/songbook/songs/mingulay-boat-song-mingulay-boat-song.md

 > ***Hill-yo-ho, boys!...***

-Wives are waiting at the pier head,\
+Partners waiting at the pier head,\
-looking seaward from the heather;\
+Looking seaward from the heather;\
 They'll return though, when the sun sets\
-They'll return to Mingulay.
+They'll return home to Mingulay.

 > ***Hill-yo-ho, boys!...***

 Ships return now, heavy laden,\
-Mothers holding bairns a-crying.\
+Parents holding bairns a-crying.\
 Let her go boys, and we'll anchor\
 'Ere the sun sets on Mingulay.